The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 How to Record Business Expenses Paid with Personal Funds

 Life happens and sometimes you may need to use personal funds to pay for business expenses.
-The lingering question you may have is how to handle business expenses paid with personal funds.
+The lingering question you may have is how to handle business expenses paid with personal funds?
 This situation is more common than you might think, especially for small businesses.
-Today, I’m sharing some practical advice on how to record these expenses accurately and efficiently.
+Today, I’m sharing some practical advice on how to record these expenses accurately and efficiently so they can still show up in your business expenses.

 Why It Happens